How/where/when/why was ISBNPA started (2000-5)? Divergent perspectives from the progenitors

 What were your thoughts when you first got an email from Tom Baranowski (in 2000) soliciting your participation in starting a new society for behavioral nutritionists and physical activity?

-Collectively, the group was impressed with the idea, referring to it as timely, brilliant, and a “big hair audacious goal.”
+Collectively, the group was impressed with the idea, referring to it as timely, brilliant, and a “big hairy audacious goal (BHAG).”
 A few members were surprised, and all were honoured to be invited by Tom, Gaston, and others who were leaders in the area at the time.
 Everyone was excited about the idea of bringing a behavioural focus to the study and discussion of nutrition and physical activity.
 Everyone felt professional societies were too exclusively focused on physiology and basic nutritional sciences, and not enough on the behavioural aspects of nutrition and exercise.
 Behavioural health at the time was overly focused on addictive behaviours, rather than health enhancing behaviours.
 Ron Kleinman indicated it was “an outstanding opportunity to meet a whole new set of colleagues interested in how behaviours affect health”; Theresa Nicklas was already expanding her research across these behaviours “and an opportunity to bring BN and BPA scholars into the same room.”
 Wayne Miller, who was working in obesity in a school of public health, said “I asked why none of the MPH students didn’t need to take any coursework in exercise or nutrition.
 They couldn’t give me an answer.
 Therefore, when your (Tom’s) idea first came up, I finally felt someone was listening.”
 Monique Raats was keen to grow a global network and saw the potential of the society to do this.
 Wendy Rodgers was excited “to bring these areas together in a coordinated way, focused on research and application of complex behavioural issues.”

 Why did you think such a society might be valuable?